dalehassinger/Blog/about/index.md

 {{< /admonition >}}

-><center>“It doesn’t make sense to hire smart people and then tell them what to do, We hire smart people so they can tell us what to do.” - Steve Jobs</center>
+><center><b>“It doesn’t make sense to hire smart people and then tell them what to do, We hire smart people so they can tell us what to do.” - Steve Jobs</b></center>

 {{< admonition type=success title="Thanks!" open=true >}}
 * The Cloud Solution Architects team I am currently a part of is highly rated and renowned for its innovation and expertise.
 Over the past few years, several members of this team have become role models for me.
 I anticipate gaining significant knowledge from their expertise and, in turn, give back to the team.